ozonorg/raspaudio/README.md

 Start with a Raspberry Pi Os 32 Bit (with Desktop) Version 13.2 (Trixie).

-The GUI won't bee needed but the lite version might have issues with Bluetooth and/or A2DP.
+The GUI won't be needed but the lite version might have issues with Bluetooth and/or A2DP.